Education

 The percentage of preschoolers receiving special education services has been increasing since 2010.

-Prekindergarten enrollment has risen since 2012 and has surpassed the rate for the state.
+Prekindergarten enrollment has risen since 2014 and is less than the state rate.

 Per–student spending by school districts is slightly higher in the region than in the state.